 - More modern: Is somewhat more recent (announced 6 months after the FZ300).

-Reasons to prefer the Panasonic Lumix DMC-FZ300:
+Arguments in favor of the Panasonic Lumix DMC-FZ300:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More framing info: Has an electronic viewfinder that displays shooting data.